RogerRln/LP-Finding-limiting-Rxns/README.md

 3. LP solver (Gurobi, glpk, cplex) in order to run the above function.

 Read:
 1. Please read the Run_finding_limiting_rxns.m (go to codes directory) for more information about how to run the Finding_limitingrxns.m function.
-This file also contains a list of requirements for properly running the function.
+The file also contains a list of requirements for properly running the function.